Phamvinh18/Cockroach_DinhfVinh/README.md

 # Cockroach_DinhfVinh
-# 👋 Hello everyone viewing my profile!
-I am a noob pentester - new to the information security field but extremely passionate about finding security holes on the web.
+👋Hello everyone!
+Thanks for visiting my profile.
+I am a new n00b pentester who is just starting my journey in Information Security, with a special interest in web security and pentesting.

-#🔍 I like to research tools like Burp Suite, DVWA, HackTheBox, and am trying to build a solid architecture to participate in real projects and lab simulations (pentest lab, CTF).
+🔍 Currently, I am learning and practicing tools such as Burp Suite, DVWA and HackTheBox, and integrating building a solid foundation architecture to be able to participate in real projects, lab simulations (pentest labs) and these CTF journeys.

-#🚀 Every hole discovered, no matter how small, is a victory and a motivation for me to learn more every day!
+🚀 Every discovered vulnerability – no matter how small – is a valuable experience that helps me improve my skills and gain a deeper understanding of how systems work and how to protect them.

-#🤝 If you are also studying or want to connect to learn together, share experiences, do not inbox!
+🤝 I am always ready to connect and learn with those who share the same passion.
+If you are pursuing this field or want to exchange and share knowledge, do not hesitate to contact me!
 # 💫 About Me:
 🔭 I'm currently studying<br>👯 I'm looking for collaboration on projects related to web security, especially vulnerability assessment and attack simulation platforms in secure environments (CTF, pentest lab).<br>🤝 I'm looking for help with a career in cybersecurity<br>🌱 I'm currently studying web pentesting<br>💬 Ask me about my process of getting started in web pentesting, resources for beginners, or basic tools like Burp Suite, DVWA, and HackTheBox that I'm learning about.<br>⚡ Fun fact: I can spend hours poking around a website just to find a small vulnerability – to me, every challenge is an exciting puzzle!